FutuneAI/ai-visibility-framework/components/platform-weights.md

 **What does not influence it:**
 - Keyword density (retrieval is semantic, not lexical)
 - Meta descriptions (not a retrieval signal)
-- Traditional PageRank metrics (less direct than in Google)
+- Link-based authority signals (less transparent than Google)

 **Strategic implication:** Perplexity is the highest-leverage platform for brands with good current content but weak historical training coverage.
 Investment in content density and technical crawlability has the fastest payback here.